 If you’re interested in taking on a new subject that you’ve not had the opportunity to study in depth before, or have been out of education for a while, then our Integrated Foundation Year courses might be for you.
 These four-year courses include an introductory year to help you build the core skills needed for specialist degree-level study.

 This is a chance for you to let your imagination run wild and explore your creativity, expand your professional skills and develop enhanced subject knowledge in the domain you want to study.
-We'll help you nurture your expertise in problem solving, risk-taking, designing and making as you develop your abilities.
+We’ll help nurture your expertise in problem solving, risk-taking, designing and making as you develop your abilities through five core modules.

 - Develop technical, design thinking and production skills in your chosen specialism